Need a crash course on Bitcoin layers?

 What Are Bitcoin Ordinals?

-Ordinals is a Bitcoin project that has seen a surge in popularity in recent weeks and has been taking Twitter by storm.
-In just a couple weeks, over 150,000 ordinals have been created, and suddenly excitement around Bitcoin innovation is capturing the public’s eye again.
-We love to see it!
+Ordinals is a metaprotocol on Bitcoin that has revitalized builder culture since it launched in January 2023.
+Since then, over 70M ordinals have been created, and Bitcoin blocks have been almost entirely full.
 Let’s take a closer look at what exactly ordinals are and how they work.

 Type